holoviz/hvplot/doc/roadmap.md

 hvPlot users have repeatedly complained about the quality of its documentation, which seems to mostly stem from:

 - The API is not being documented.
-- The API is not being enough demonstrated in a single place, users have to assemble examples from different pages.
+- The API is not being enough demonstrated in a single place; users have to assemble examples from different pages.
 - An implicit reliance on HoloViews' documentation (e.g. for the options) that itself isn't in great shape.
 - The difficulty to run locally all or parts of the documentation (that relies on somewhat complex datasets and many libraries).

 ### Goals

-The main priority of the hvPlot project should be to improve its documentation. ).
+The main priority of the hvPlot project should be to improve its documentation.
 Some of the guiding principles of the documentation update should be:

 - To adopt the [Diataxis framework](https://diataxis.fr).
 [Panel](https://panel.holoviz.org/) recently overhauled part of its documentation, dividing the documentation into tutorials, how-to guides, explanations, and references.
 Note however that the experience from Panel revealed that changes need to happen gradually and that existing documentation should be removed when newer documentation is in place.
 - The code on the website should be easy to execute locally, using simple datasets to fetch and not relying on special libraries.